SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

    !!            init(s: String) { self.s = s }
    !!            ^

-A failable initializer always creates an *optional* value of the type it initializes.
+A failable initializer creates an *optional* value of the type it initializes.
 You write ``return nil`` within a failable initializer to indicate a point at which initialization failure can be triggered.